 \subsection{Countless patterns of non-periodic tilings that \mbox{Tile$(1, 1)$} can generate and their conversion}

-As shown in Figure~\ref{Fig.4-4}, the Mystic's shape exhibits line symmetry; thus, its outline does not change when reflected.
-Therefore, clusters $C_{7}(2)$ (and $C_{6}(2)$) can create three types of patterns, as shown in Figure~\ref{Fig.4-10}, without changing the outline (Type A in Figure~\ref{Fig.4-10} is $C_{7}(2)$ of $T_{s}$ in Figure~\ref{Fig.4-1}.
-Type B and Type C in Figure~\ref{Fig.4-10} are clusters created by replacing the Mystics inside $C_{7}(2)$ with the Mystic formed by the reflected \mbox{Tile$(1, 1)$}, and their outlines are the same as that of Type A).
-We focused on Step 2a after the substitution method presented in the Appendix of \cite{Smith_2023b} and noticed that non-periodic tilings can be generated by the substitution method using two types of tiles with the outlines of $C_{7}(2)$ and $C_{6}(2)$.
-This implies that non-periodic tilings with clusters of Type B or Type C (as shown in Figure~\ref{Fig.4-10}) can be generated using the substitution method that generates $T_{s}$ using $C_{7}(2)$ and $C_{6}(2)$.
-Furthermore, by replacing the locations corresponding to the structure of Mystic in $T_{s}$, as generated by $C_{7}(2)$ and $C_{6}(2)$, with the Mystic formed by the reflected \mbox{Tile$(1, 1)$} (this replacement can be performed arbitrarily), we can generate countless patterns of non-periodic tilings based on $T_{s}$, although they will be different from the original patterns of $T_{s}$.
-In other words, if reflected tiles are allowed to be use during tiling generation, then \mbox{Tile$(1, 1)$} can generate the periodic tiling shown in Figure~\ref{Fig.1-1} as well as countless patterns of non-periodic tilings (notably, \mbox{Tile$(1, 1)$} can generate countless patterns of non-periodic tilings apart from $T_{h}$ and $T_{s}$).
+As shown in Figure~\ref{Fig.4-4}, the shape of the Mystic exhibits line symmetry; thus, its outline remains unchanged under reflection.
+Therefore, clusters $C_{7}(2)$ (and $C_{6}(2)$) can create three types of patterns, as shown in Figure~\ref{Fig.4-10}, without changing the outline.
+(Type A in Figure~\ref{Fig.4-10} corresponds to $C_{7}(2)$ of $T_{s}$ in Figure~\ref{Fig.4-1}.
+Type B and Type C in Figure~\ref{Fig.4-10} are clusters created by replacing the Mystic regions inside $C_{7}(2)$ with the Mystic formed by the reflected \mbox{Tile$(1, 1)$}, and their outlines are identical to that of Type A).
+We focused on the steps following Step 2a of the substitution method described in the Appendix of \cite{Smith_2024b} and noticed that non-periodic tilings can be generated using two types of tiles with the outlines of $C_{7}(2)$ and $C_{6}(2)$ in conjunction with the substitution method.
+This suggests that non-periodic tilings with clusters of Type B or Type C (as shown in Figure~\ref{Fig.4-10}) can be generated using the substitution method that generates $T_{s}$ using $C_{7}(2)$ and $C_{6}(2)$.
+Furthermore, by replacing the locations corresponding to the structure of Mystic in $T_{s}$, as generated using $C_{7}(2)$ and $C_{6}(2)$, with the Mystic formed by the reflected \mbox{Tile$(1, 1)$} (this replacement can be performed arbitrarily), we can generate countless patterns (design patterns created by the arrangement of polygonal tiles) of non-periodic tilings based on $T_{s}$, although they will be different from the original patterns of $T_{s}$.
+In other words, if the use of reflected tiles is allowed during tiling generation, then \mbox{Tile$(1, 1)$} can generate countless patterns of tilings (notably, \mbox{Tile$(1, 1)$} can generate countless patterns of non-periodic tilings distinct from $T_{h}$ and $T_{s}$).